Search the site

 The process for managing these risks can include:

-• brainstorming at a staff meeting
+• Brainstorming at a staff meeting or case conference

-• brainstorming with family members
+• Brainstorming with family members

-Analysing and evaluating risks - Asking questions such as:
+Asking questions such as:

 • What is the consequence?